MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 3. Assign the App Protection Policy to a user group containing your test account.
 4. Install your application.
 5. Log in to your application with your test account that is targeted with App Protection Policy.
 6. Confirm that you're prompted with an Intune managed screen and confirming the prompt will restart the app.
-This indicates that the SDK has successfully retrieved policy for this account.
+This screen indicates that the SDK successfully retrieves policy for this account.
 7. Create a PIN when you are prompted to set an app PIN.
 8. Log the managed account out of your application.
 9. Navigate around your application and confirm your app works as expected if possible without logging in.

-This is a *bare minimum- test to confirm that your app has properly registered the account, registered the authentication callback, and unregistered the account.
+This list of steps is a *bare minimum- test to confirm that your app properly registers the account, registers the authentication callback, and unregisters the account.
 Execute the following tests to more thoroughly validate how other App Protection Policy settings modify the behavior of your application.

 ## Next Steps

-After you've completed all the [Exit Criteria] above, continue to [Stage 4: App participation features].
+After you complete all the [Exit Criteria], continue to [Stage 4: App participation features].

 <!-- Stage 3 links -->
 <!-- internal links -->